kesilin/addse-1/docs/index.md

 Checkpoints and metrics are written to `logs/<model_name>/`.

-You can also use the `--wandb` option to log metrics to W&B, and the `--log_model` option to additionally upload checkpoints to W&B, after configuring a `.env` with your credentials.
+You can use the `--wandb` option to log metrics to W&B, and the `--log_model` option to additionally upload checkpoints to W&B, after configuring a `.env` with your credentials.

 ## Evaluation